PLANO JOINT PAIN DOCTOR

 What is Prolotherapy?

 Proliferative therapy, or prolotherapy, treats the body by boosting its healing process for injured joints or tissue.
-Physicians carry out prolotherapy by injecting a specific mixture into the body at the site of an injury to speed the healing process.
+Dr. Rodriguez carries out prolotherapy by injecting a specific mixture into the body at the site of an injury to speed the healing process.
 Prolotherapy involves using one’s own cells from bone marrow, blood or fat and injecting them into an area of pain or injury.
 Several forms of prolotherapy exist and are used to repair injured tissues.

 Generally, in prolotherapy, several injection sessions occur every two to six weeks over a course of several months.
 During the session, a small volume of an irritant solution is injected.
 The hypothesis is that these irritants cause local irritation and inflammation, and then tissue healing.
 Damaged ligaments and tendons become enlarged and strengthened because of the tissue-healing process.
 The process is thought to improve joint stability and function and decrease pain.
 No formal practice guidelines have been established, however.